Ryan070178060/Ryan070178060.github.io/README.md

 ---

 Thank you for visiting my portfolio!
-I look forward to the opportunity to collaborate and create something amazing together.
+I look forward to the opportunity to collaborate and create something amazing.